statnet/lolog/README.md

 # Latent Order Logistic (LOLOG) Graph Models

-LOLOG is a general framework for generative statistical modeling of graph datasets motivated by the principal of network growth.
+LOLOG is a general framework for generative statistical modeling of graph datasets motivated by the principle of network growth.
 This class of models is fully general and terms modeling different important network features can be mixed and matched to provide a rich generative description of complex networks.